ironcladlou/origin-server/node/README.writing_cartridges.md

 1. The cartridge directory is secured.
 1. The cartridge `setup` script is run.
 1. The erb templates for the cartridge are processed.
-1. If the cartridge provides an `upgrade` script, that script is executed and receives the following parameters: (TODO: document upgrade script)
+1. If the cartridge provides an `upgrade` script, that script is executed.
+1. The cartridge directory is locked.
+1. The frontend is connected.

+### Cartridge Upgrade Script

+A cartridge may provide an `upgrade` script in the `bin` directory which will be executed during the upgrade process.
+The purpose of this script is to allow for arbitrary actions to occur during the upgrade process which are not accounted for by the compatible or incompatible processes.
+If the `upgrade` script is provided, it will be passed the following arguments:

 1. The software version of the cartridge.
 1. The current cartridge version.
 1. The cartridge version being upgraded to.

-1. The cartridge directory is locked.
-1. The frontend is connected.
+A non-zero exit code from this script will result in the upgrade operation failing until the exit code is corrected.